 Obstacle Course Navigation – developing precision driving and problem-solving skills using manual robot control.

-Every activity was designed to be scalable, allowing future stations to be added as the program expanded.
+Every activity was designed to be scalable, allowing future robotics activities to be added as the program expanded.

 Ana designs custom robotics components and workshop materials using CAD software before producing reusable parts with 3D printing.